-2.3.3.1 Project Ireland 2040 - National Development Plan (NDP) 2021 - 2030
+3.5.2 Project Ireland 2040 - National Development Plan 2021 - 2030

-The Project Ireland 2040 is the government's long-term overarching strategy to make Ireland a better country for all its people.
-The National Development Plan (hereafter referred to as the NDP) (Government of Ireland 2021a) and the National Planning Framework (hereafter referred to as the NPF) (Government of Ireland 2018b) combine to form Project Ireland 2040.
-The NDP 2018-2027 and the NPF, were adopted in May 2018.
-The review of the NDP was originally planned for 2022 but this was brought forward in an effort to stimulate the economy and bring about an 'Infrastructure-led recovery' and 'green recovery' in the wake of COVID-19.
+Project Ireland 2040 is the government's long-term overarching strategy to make Ireland a better country for all its people.
+The National Development Plan (hereafter referred to as the revised NDP) (Government of Ireland 2021a) and the NPF (Government of Ireland 2018b) combine to form Project Ireland 2040.
+The NDP (Government of Ireland 2018a) and the NPF (Government of Ireland 2018b) were adopted in May 2018.
+The review of the NDP was originally planned for 2022 but this was brought forward in an effort to stimulate the economy and bring about an 'Infrastructure-led recovery' and 'green recovery' in the wake of Covid-19.
 The revised NDP 2021-2030 was adopted in October 2021.

-The NDP is the National capital investment strategy plan Its sets out the framework of expenditure commitments to secure the Strategic Investment Priorities to the year 2027 and support the delivery of the 10 National Strategic Outcomes (NSO's) identified in the NPF, and described in Section 2.3.3.4 as applicable to the Proposed Scheme.
+The NDP is the National capital investment strategy plan.
+It sets out the framework of expenditure commitments to secure the Strategic Investment Priorities to the year 2030 and support the delivery of the 10 National Strategic Outcomes (NSO's) identified in the NPF and described in Section 3.5.1 as applicable to the Proposed Scheme.

 The NDP under Section 4.1 (National Strategic Outcomes) sets out 'This National Development Plan will incorporate a total public investment of €165 billion over the period 2021-2030.'

-Under the heading 'Major National Infrastructure Projects' the NDP sets out that 'This NDP will be the largest and greenest ever delivered in Ireland, with a particular focus on supporting the largest public housing programme in the history of the state.
-While many of the investments in his NDP are already well known and have been progressing through planning for some time (e.g. BusConnects), there are a range of investments which are new or enhanced in the NDP.
+Under the heading 'Major Investments' the NDP sets out that 'This NDP will be the largest and greenest ever delivered in Ireland, with a particular focus on supporting the largest public housing programme in the history of the state.
+While many of the investments in this NDP are already well known and have been progressing through planning for some time (e.g. BusConnects), there are a range of investments which are new or enhanced in the NDP.
 A selection of these are listed below.'
-This includes under NSO4 'Sustainable Mobility' 'BusConnects for Ireland's Cities'.
+This includes under NSO 4 'Sustainable Mobility' 'BusConnects for Ireland's Cities'.